spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-reduce-jenkins-execution-costs-without-refactoring.md

 ### A new Worker implementation

-This is a completely custom implementation, which doesn't extend anything and built based on the ideas described above.
+This is a completely custom implementation, which doesn't extend anything and is built based on the ideas described above.

-Mainly, new implementation provides such features as:
+The new implementation provides such features as:
 - spawns only single process per loop iteration
 - checks free system memory before each launch
 - ignores processes limits per queue in favour of one limit of simultaneously running processes (process pool size)
-- doesn't wait for child processes to finish, this is not elegant solution, but it works and there are few recommendations how to mitigate potential risks related to that
+- doesn't wait for child processes to finish.
+This is not elegant solution, but it works and there are few recommendations on how to mitigate potential risks related to that
-- it also gathers statistics and processes output for build a summary report at the end of each Worker invokation
+- it also gathers statistics and processes output for build a summary report at the end of each Worker invocation

 <details open>
 <summary>src/Pyz/Zed/Queue/Business/Worker/NewWorker.php</summary>